bmilcs/odin-wheres-waldo/README.md

 #### Redux Tool Kit: Asynchronous state updates

 As I stumbled my way through learning the Redux Tool Kit, my attempts to call the `validateCharacterPosition` Firebase Cloud Function within the levelSlice reducer kept throwing an error.
+It wouldn't allow me to update state within a `.then()`.
 My goal was to update `state.characters.remaining` & `state.characters.found` objects based on the result of the function call.

 To get around this, I moved the async function call to the GamePlay React Component & handled the conditional logic there.
 If a character's found, it dispatches the `moveCharacterToFoundArray` reducer.

 #### Sticky Level Header: Broke the Magnifier

 By adding a sticky header for each level, the calculations for displaying the magnifier broke.
 To get around this, I setup a state variable in the `levelSlice` called `headerHeightInPixels`.
-When the `LevelHeader` is rendered, I dispatch a reducer to set this value and inside `GamePlay`, I had to adjust the calculations to reposition the zoomed image & it's position.
+When the `LevelHeader` is rendered, I dispatch a reducer to set this value and inside `GamePlay`, I had to adjust the calculations to reposition the zoomed image.

 #### Glitchy Magnifier: Scrollbar Toggling Spam